|

 published as a mathematics educator and songwriter (as well as textbook author,

-Lesser has ample qualifications to share links between math, music and
+poet, and music journalist), Lesser has ample qualifications to share links

-song.
-While getting his mathematics BA, Lesser began songwriting and
+between math, music and song.
+While getting his mathematics BA, Lesser

-initiate a for-credit songwriting course at Rice University.
+college!), and helped initiate a for-credit songwriting course at Rice University.

 While getting a masters in statistics and PhD in mathematics education,